OswinLosper/oswin-losper-blog/content/pages/blog/importance-of-continuous-integration-for-testing.md

   - type: MetaTag
     property: 'og:title'
     content: ''
-title: The Importance of CI in
+title: The Importance of CI for you project
 colors: colors-a
 date: '2022-04-22'
 featuredImage: